usuaero/AirfoilDatabase/docs/source/xfoil_installation.md

 When done it should look something like this

-    DATA OSFILE / '/home/cory/Xfoil/orrs/osmap.dat' /
+    DATA OSFILE / '/home/cory/Xfoil/orrs/osmapDP.dat' /

-Note that I've removed the 'DP' from the filename.
-We'll have to do this in several other places.
-This is because this code was written back before dirt and default double precision.
-We no longer need to tell the compiler to use double precision because that what it will do automatically.

-At this point, the README tells you to edit another line to tell the compiler you want double precision.
-Again,not necessary.
-Save and exit osmap.f.
+Around line 75, there are options for setting the precision (either double or single).
+We want to ensure double precision here, so make sure the following lines are not commented

+        REAL RLSP, WLSP, HLSP,
+        &    RINCR, WINCR, RL, WL, HL,
+        &    A, AR, AW, AH, ARW, ARH, AWH, ARWH

+Save and exit.
 Navigate to the Xfoil/bin directory and open the Makefile

     $ cd ../bin
     $ vim Makefile_DP